 Are you game?
 Participate in a Raid Cross simulation activity!

-Young people are surrounded by violence.
-They learn about violence in political and historical terms at school and in literature, then they encounter violence in popular amusements like movies and video games.
-The purpose of Raid Cross is to make young people aware of the realities of armed conflict and humanitarian action so that when they see violence portrayed in the media and other outlets, they have the tools they need to interpret events and understand these situations through the lens of IHL.
+Young people are surrounded by images of violence – from politics and history classes in school to popular entertainment, such as movies and video games.
+The purpose of Raid Cross is to make young people aware of the harsh realities of armed conflict and the power of humanitarian action.
+When they see violence portrayed in the media and other outlets, they will have the necessary tools to interpret events and understand these situations from a humanitarian point of view.

 During Raid Cross, participants are sent to the fictional country of Haddar.
-Haddar has been attacked by the neighboring country of Deldar, and the resulting armed conflict between the two nations has been going on for 13 months.
-The participants take on the roles of civilians, soldiers, prisoners and humanitarian workers in order to deal with different challenges that arise during the simulation.
+Haddar has been attacked by the neighboring country of Deldar, resulting in an armed conflict that has lasted for 13 months.
+The participants take on the roles of civilians, soldiers, prisoners, and humanitarian workers in order to experience the different challenges that arise during the simulation.

 Raid Cross encourages participants to think critically about international humanitarian law.
 By focusing on the protection of life and human dignity in wartime, it educates young people on the basic rules of war and leads to respect for IHL.